Berks County Probate & Estate Administration Lawyer

 • Communicating with beneficiaries

-The probate process begins by opening the estate through the Berks County Register of Wills.
+The probate process usually begins with filing paperwork through the Berks County Register of Wills.

 • Filing the original will

-These documents provide legal authority to act on behalf of the estate.
+These documents give the executor legal authority to act on behalf of the estate.

-Proper filing is critical because errors or incomplete information can delay the probate process and create complications for beneficiaries.
+Accurate filing is important because mistakes can delay probate and create additional complications.

 Identifying and Valuing Estate Assets

-One of the most important parts of estate administration is identifying and valuing estate assets.
+One of the most important parts of probate is identifying estate assets and determining their value.

 • Business interests